XarkLabs/Xosera/REFERENCE.md

 <img src="./pics/wd_XR_BLIT_LINES.svg">

-**15-bit number of lines high - 1 (1 to 32768)**
+**15-bit number of lines high - 1 (or 0 to 32767 representing 1 to 32768)**
 Number of times to repeat blit operation minus one.
-Typically source image height with modulo values advancing addresses for the next line to be drawn).
+Typically source image height with modulo values advancing addresses for the next line of source and destination).
+If `XR_BLIT_LINES` is zero (representing 1 line), then the blitter will effectively do a "1-D" linear operation on `XR_BLIT_WORDS` of data (useful to copy or fill contiguous VRAM words).

 **0x29 `XR_BLIT_WORDS`** (-/W) - write starts operation, word width - 1 (1 to 65536, repeats `XR_BLIT_LINES` times)

 <img src="./pics/wd_XR_BLIT_WORDS.svg">

 **write starts blit, word width - 1 (1 to 65536, repeats `XR_BLIT_LINES` times))**
-Write starts blit operation, you should check `BLIT_FULL` bit in `XM_SYS_CTRL` to make sure the blitter is ready to accept a new operation (it supports one operation in progress and one operation queued to start - after that it reports `BLIT_FULL` true and you should wait before altering any BLIT registers).
-To check if all blit operation has completely finished (and no operations queued), you can check the `BLIT_BUSY` bit in `XM_SYS_CTRL` which will read true until the blit operation has come to a complete stop.
+Write to `XR_BLIT_WORDS` queues blit operation which either starts immediately (if blitter not busy), or will start when current operation completes.
+Before writing to any blitter registers, check `BLIT_FULL` bit in `XM_SYS_CTRL` to make sure the blitter is ready to accept a new operation.
+The blitter supports one operation currently in progress and one operation queued up to start.
+Once it has an operation queued  it reports `BLIT_FULL` (which means to wait before altering any BLIT registers).
+To check if all blit operation has completely finished (and no operations queued), you can check the `BLIT_BUSY` bit in `XM_SYS_CTRL` which will read true until the blit operation has come to a complete stop (e.g., when you want to use the result of a blitter operation and need to be sure it has completed).

 ___